 The Bank is subject to laws regarding money laundering and the financing of terrorism as well as laws that prohibit the Bank or its employees or intermediaries from making improper payments or offers of payment to foreign governments and their officials and political parties for the purpose of obtaining or retaining business.
 Compliance with anti-money laundering and anti-bribery regulations can place a significant financial burden on banks and other financial institutions and requires significant technical capabilities.
-The Bank cannot predict the nature, scope or effect of future regulatory requirements to which it might be subject or the manner in which existing laws might be administered or interpreted.
-Although the Bank believes that its current policies and procedures are sufficient to comply with applicable anti-money laundering, antibribery and sanctions rules and regulations, it cannot guarantee that such policies completely prevent situations of money laundering or bribery, including actions by the Bank's employees, for which the Bank might be held responsible.
+The Icelandic government is currently in the process of implementing the Fourth Money Laundering Directive (2015/849/EU), which is expected to come into force in Iceland later in 2018 and for which the Bank is currently making preparations.
+However, the Bank cannot predict the nature, scope or effect of future regulatory requirements to which it might be subject or the manner in which existing laws might be administered or interpreted.
+Although the Bank believes that its current policies and procedures are sufficient to comply with applicable anti-money laundering, anti-bribery and sanctions rules and regulations, it cannot guarantee that such policies completely prevent situations of money laundering or bribery, including actions by the Bank's employees, for which the Bank might be held responsible.
 Any such events may have severe consequences, including sanctions, fines and reputational consequences, which could have a material adverse effect on the Bank's business, prospects, financial position and/or results of operations, and its ability to make payments in respect of the Notes.

-Changes to CRD IV could adversely affect the Bank
+Application of CRD IV could adversely affect the Bank's results

-In 2013, the European Parliament and the European Council adopted a legislative package (CRD IV) for the implementation of the Basel III framework in the European Union.
-The implementation of new rules in Iceland reflecting CRD IV could limit the Bank's ability to manage effectively its capital requirements and affect the Bank's ability to pay dividends.
+In 2013, the European Parliament and the European Council adopted a legislative package (CRD IV) for the implementation of the Basel III framework in the European Union, the implementation of which in Iceland has now been largely completed.
 Any failure by the Bank to maintain any increased regulatory capital requirements or to comply with any other requirements introduced by regulators could result in intervention by regulators or the imposition of sanctions, which could have a material adverse effect on the Bank's business, prospects, financial position and/or results of operations, and its ability to make payments in respect of the Notes, and could have other effects on the Bank's financial performance, both with or without the intervention by regulators or the imposition of sanctions, and could also require raising additional capital.